sigasi/sigasi_insights/opinion/poc-a-pile-of-cores.md

 </table>

-### Continuous Integration (CI)
+### Continuous Integration
 One of the major problems of public available IP cores is the absence of quality indicators.
-In contrast to other projects, PoC uses continuous integration provided by Travis-CI to publish the testbench results.
-A full CI run can also be executed by an user on his local machine to validate these results.
+In contrast to other projects, PoC uses continuous integration (CI) provided by Travis-CI to publish the testbench results.
+A full CI run can also be executed by a user on his local machine to validate these results.

 <table width=610>
 <tr><td><img src="images/poc-a-pile-of-cores/all.png"/></td></tr>